opendocsg/slw-judgments-backfill/2014_SGHC_192/report.md

  (a) A director shall “act bona fide to promote or advance the interests of the company”: Ho

- Kang Peng v Scintronix Corp Ltd (formerly known as TTL Holdings Ltd) [2014] 3 SLR 329 (“ Scintronix ”) at [35].
+ Kang Peng v Scintronix Corp Ltd (formerly known as TTL Holdings Ltd) <span class="citation">[2014] 3 SLR 329</span> (“ Scintronix ”) at [35].
 A corollary of this obligation is that the director must be “genuinely acting to promote the company’s interest”; whether or not this is objectively the case is a matter within the court’s purview ( Scintronix at [38]).

  (b) A director shall not be dishonest , even if he subjectively thought that being dishonest – by bribing to win business contracts, to take the most extreme example – was in the interest of the company.
 The Court of Appeal in Scintronix flatly rejected (at [40]) the suggestion that a director who created a sham contract and made unauthorised and irregular payments out of the company’s funds for the purpose of securing business for the company can be said to be acting genuinely in the interests of the company.
 The rationale, the court explained, was that profit maximisation “by any means” can never be in the interests of the company.